Modules Introduction

 To avoid conflicts between the code of a module and regular code (or between modules) a namespacing strategy is used.

-.
-Keep in mind that skipping resource type applies just like it does without modules.
-This means that when you access a partial
+The general rule for accessing files in modules is to prefix paths with modules/MODULE_NAME.
+Keep in mind that skipping the resource type applies just as it does without modules.
+This means that when you access a partial, you reference it as if you were in the partials directory.

-When you use app: app/views/partials/users/settings/name.liquid
+When you use the app: app/views/partials/users/settings/name.liquid

-Is accessed by path: users/settings/name.liquid
+It is accessed by path: users/settings/name.liquid

-When you use module: modules/admin/public/views/partials/users/settings/name.liquid
+When you use the module: modules/admin/public/views/partials/users/settings/name.liquid

-Is accessed by path: modules/admin/users/settings/name.liquid
+It is accessed by path: modules/admin/users/settings/name.liquid

 The only difference is the prefix.